 A vehicle fire at the rate of 1 every 167 seconds

-Fire claims an average of nine lives every day
+Fire claims an average of seven lives every day

 Unattended cooking is the leading factor contributing to home fires

 Smoking has been the leading cause of home fire deaths for decades